nixcodeit/nixcode-ai/.nixcode/init.md

    - Commands are executed or messages are sent to the Nixcode component

 2. **LLM Interaction Flow**:
-   - Messages are sent to the LLM via the Anthropic API
+   - Messages are sent to the LLM via the appropriate provider's API (Anthropic, OpenAI)
    - Responses are streamed back via the event system
    - Events are dispatched through the standardized event channels
    - State changes are managed by the Nixcode component